-Students who accept a place at a UWC school or college commit to the pursuit of a healthy lifestyle, one that avoids potential harm to self and to others.
-The following are not tolerated:
+The common Code of Conduct is required to make expectations clear.
+Students who accept a position at a UWC school or college commit to the pursuit of a healthy lifestyle, one that avoids potential harm to self and to others.
+Therefore, the following are not acceptable:

-- > Illicit drugs

-- > Tobacco

-- > Alcohol on school property and school sponsored activities

-- > Sexual activity in any public area, including student rooms

-- > Hazing, bullying or harassment

-- Assault

-- Stealing or 'borrowing without permission'

-Additionally, each college will have clear expectations regarding:

-- > Attendance (at all classes and activities)

-- > Academic integrity

-- > Respect for curfew and / or quiet time

-- > Alcohol 'off-campus'
+- > Consumption, possession and/or distribution of: - drugs for recreational or other non-medically prescribed purposes - · tobacco, vaping and other related products - alcohol on school property and school sponsored activities - > Sexual activity in student rooms and any other shared or public spaces - > Violence of any kind including hazing, bullying, harassment or any other form of abuse - > Assault, including but not limited to verbal, physical and sexual - > Stealing or "borrowing without permission" Each school or college will have clear expectations regarding: - > Attendance (at all classes and activities) - Academic integrity - Respect for curfew and/or quiet times - Alcohol 'off campus'

-Individual UWC schools and colleges may have additional standards on these issues that reflect the laws and cultural norms of the country in which they are located.
-The expectation is that the UWC common code of conduct will be followed both in action and in spirit.
-Those who breach the code will lose the right to remain in their UWC school or college.
+Individual UWC schools and colleges may have additional standards on these issues that reflect the laws, cultural norms and circumstances of the country in which they are located.
+The expectation is that the UWC Common Code of Conduct will be followed both in action and spirit.
+Those who breach the Code may lose the right to remain in their UWC school or college.